michaelckearney/babble/README.md

 </details>

 ## <span style="height:1em;display:inline-flex;text-align:left;align-items:center;"><img height="24px" width="24px" src="https://raw.githubusercontent.com/michaelckearney/babble/120dddb7417347121eaab9a046e14b1aa2c3fd2a/backend/resources/library/icon.svg">&ensp;Library</span>
 Libraries are used to import modules from the Python Standard Library, as opposed to importing them in your code.
-This exists to
+This exists to replace import statements and prevent naming conflicts between imported libraries and your resources.
+The necessary imports will be automatically added to the Lambda Function source code.
 <details>
     <summary>
         <b>Settings</b>